 10. Improve DNS

-A visitor’s first step in accessing your website is the DNS, or Domain Name Server, which is usually packaged together with other hosting services by your hosting company.
-If your DNS server is down, your entire website is inaccessible.
+When accessing your website, a visitor initiates by interacting with the DNS (Domain Name Server), a service typically bundled with other hosting services by your hosting company.
+If your DNS server experiences downtime, it renders your entire website inaccessible.

 Look for the option to upgrade your DNS service for automatic failover.
 This is often called Anycast technology.
 It means that if your DNS server crashes, your website will automatically be passed on to the next closest server on the network.
 It won’t be down just because the regular DNS server is unavailable.
 DNS upgrades cost a little more than regular DNS service, but they do bring an ironclad guarantee that your website will never go offline because of a DNS server failure.